Shocking question I know. No one would do that, would they?

 Possible Dangers of Liquid Paraffin

 One of the observations of liquid paraffin is that it doesn’t actually moisturise the dermis of the skin (the bit that needs moisture).
-It creates a waterproof layer on the skin which protects the skin’s natural moisture barrier but the feeling of moisture isn’t real.
+It creates a waterproof layer on the skin which stops moisture leaving the skin but the feeling of being moisturised isn’t real.

 After someone uses a cream with liquid paraffin, the soft, silky sensation on the skin is that of the mineral oil on the skins surface, and not of the actual skin texture.
 The skin is simply covered with something that feels soft!
 Therefore, the moisturising effects of liquid paraffin on the skin are simply an illusion.